naagma5/naagma5.github.io/_pages/Projects.md

         <p class="projects-description">Developed an unsupervised learning model from the ground up (without any machine learning models) to classify whether the model is familiar or not with the action depicted in an image.</p>
         <p class="projects-description-h"> Skills: </p>
         <ul class="projects-description">
-            <li>Preprocessing data and recoding images for model processing </li>
+            <li>Preprocessed data and recoding images for model processing </li>
-            <li>Initializing model's weights using a separately trained supervised learning model </li>
+            <li>Initialized model's weights using a separately trained supervised learning model </li>
-            <li>Tuning the model by varying model's parameter's such as the regularization term, train-test-split and other factors </li>
+            <li>Tuned the model by varying model's parameter's such as the regularization term, train-test-split and other factors </li>
         </ul>
         <p class="projects-description-h"><a class="project-description-h" href= "https://drive.google.com/file/d/1suzx_ofZUT_AmWy3ZXXEKQiWYvCDz0z0/view?usp=sharing">Check out the paper</a></p>
     </div>